HarvsG/ha-glinet4-integration/README.md

   - worth considering you can have multiple clients, most of the API endpoints act on the last used client config.
 Can we get a list from the API and create switches for all?
 Maybe (router/vpn/status?)
 - [ ] Support HACS - lets get some more features working first
 - [ ] Allow deletion of unhelpful device tracker devices/entities
+- [ ] Clean, comment and refactor code
 - [ ] Add tests - will need to mock the API
 - [ ] Add features:
   - Upload/Download sensors